Dog Behavior Guide

 Dog Obedience Training

 A common complaint during training is that the dog will behave “for the trainer” or only for a certain family member.
 If the dog will perform for the trainer, they are capable of performing the exact same behavior or command for the owner.
 The harsh truth is that if this is not happening, there is likely a lack of respect between dog and owner.
-The most common problems are 1) the owner is not consistently practicing commands, 2) the dog is too distracted, 3)the owner is not executing the commands sternly enough, or 4) the owner is not following this guide to moderate their own behavior.
+The most common problems are 1) the owner has not established boundaries, structure, and discipline; 2) the owner is not consistently practicing commands, 3) the dog is too distracted or excited, 4) the owner is not executing the commands sternly enough, or 5) the owner is not following this guide to moderate their own behavior.

 Dog Parks

 Stay away from dog parks.
-The person who came up with “dog parks” had absolutely no clue about dog behavior.
-It was likely born of the idea that we take children to a park to play with other children, so why wouldn’t it have the same benefit to “socialize” dogs?
-It may seem logical, but dogs are pack animals and packs have no desire to interact with other packs; they are rivals for territory.
+The person who came up with the idea of “dog parks” had absolutely no knowledge about canine instincts.
+It was likely born of the idea that we take human children to a park to play with other children, so why wouldn’t it have the same benefit to “socialize” dogs?
+It may seem logical, but dogs are descended from the wolf.
+Wolves are pack animals and wolves have territories with boundaries as strictly defined as our state borders.
+If a wolf from another pack crosses into their territory, even accidentally, the pack will immediately hunt them down and kill them.

 Off Leash Dogs